captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-We’re being sent to Fort Sam Houston in San Antonio where apparently they prepare us for conditions in Europe.
+We’re being sent to Fort Sam Houston in San Antonio

 ---

+where apparently they prepare us for conditions in Europe.

+---

 That should be interesting.

+---
+template: noise
+spritely jazz
 ---

 ## LOUISE: